Glowman554/NextOS/cdrom/README.md

 # NextOS

-A simple os written in c and c++
+A simple os written in c and c++.
 It's a more advanced and more stable kernel than my first kernel [GKernel](https://github.com/Glowman554/gkernel)

 ## Featurs